-P&G
+P&G SURAKSHA

-We also connected with our local teams across India when there was a specific need from any of our ailing colleagues, pertaining to availability of beds or ICU wards in hospitals, procuring medicines, Oxygen etc. I received help in these areas when my wife and daughter suffered from Covid-19 and were hospitalised.
+a specific need from any of our ailing colleagues, pertaining to availability of beds or ICU wards in hospitals, procuring medicines, Oxygen etc. I received help in these areas when my wife and daughter suffered from Covid-19 and were hospitalised.